 And so began my journey as a writer.

-By 8th grade, I had already purchased my copy of “The Screenwriter’s Bible,” as well as blowing an entire McDonald’s paycheck on professional writing software.
+By 8th grade, I had already purchased my copy of “The Screenwriter’s Bible.”
+I even blew an entire McDonald’s paycheck on professional writing software.
 Clearly, my naivety could not be thwarted.
 I believed, and that was all that mattered.

 Long story short, I abandoned my dreams to become a dental hygienist.
 Not surprising, then, that depression quickly crept to my bedside midway through university..

-Eventually I listened to my suppressed soul’s voice and left school while rekindling my love for writing in an attempt to appease my decision to quit post-secondary.
-Many thought that I was crazy, of course, but by going against the grain, and listening to the voice of my inner child, little opportunities started to arise, and soon after I somehow found myself writing for an up-and-coming organization by the name of “CE.”
+Eventually, though, I listened to my higher voice.
+I left school and rekindled my love for writing in hopes that one day it would lead me somewhere better.
+Many thought that I was crazy, but by going against the grain, and listening to the voice of my inner child, little opportunities started to arise, and soon after I landed a free-lance position with an up-and-coming news organization named “Collective Evolution.”

 But why is it that we live in a world where we are discouraged to fulfill these core aspirations?